VieiraHenrique/Instructional-Learning-Design/01.Made_to_stick/ZZ.old_resume.md

 We believe in:

-(External Credibility)

-- **Authorities**:
+#### External Credibility

+**Authorities**: The president, the police, your mom...

-- Experts: They have studied.
+**Experts**: They have studied.
 They know what they’re talking about.

-- Celebrities: We want to be like them.
+**Celebrities**: We want to be like them.
 If they believe this, so do we!

-**Anti-authority**:
+**Anti-authority**: “_concrete authorities_”.

-- “concrete authorities”.
 People that have been trough.

-(Internal Credibility)
+A soldier talking about surviving a war, a Covid survivor talking about being breathless...

+#### Internal Credibility

-- **Details**: Make it seem more real.
-(Same principle of concreteness.
-  Brings it to our common sense reality)
+**Details**: Makes it seem more real.
+(Same principle of concreteness: brings it to our common sense reality)

-- **Statistics**: In an accessible way!!!!
+**Data/Statistics**: In an accessible way!!!!
 Make statistics concrete.
 Analogies.
+(Numbers must be auxiliary !)

-- **“Sinatra Test”**: “If I can make it there, I can make it anywhere!”
+**“Sinatra Test”**: _“If I can make it there, I can make it anywhere!”_ (If someone did it, why not you ?)

-- **Testable Credential**: “See by yourself”, “Test before you buy”, “money back if not satisfied”.
+**Testable Credential**: “See by yourself”, “Test before you buy”, “money back if not satisfied”.
+Offering tangible guarantees that this is legit.

-  ***
+---

 ### Emotional